Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Experiment

-The results of all algorithms in the two matrix games with different $k$ are shown in \figureautorefname~\ref{fig:matrix_results}.
-We only permit 400 interactions between the agent and the environment across all environments.
+The results of all algorithms on the two matrix games with varying $k$ are presented in \figureautorefname~\ref{fig:matrix_results}. we limit the number of interactions between agents and the environment to 400 across all environments.
 All baselines find it challenging to discover the optimal joint action with such limited data.
-Compared to other algorithms, DAVE can quickly converge to the optimal solution in all situations.
-Moreover, DAVE is very robust, as its performance does not change significantly as task difficulty increases.
-Except for matrix game I with $k=7.5$, CW-QMIX can converge to the optimal joint solution in other cases.
-QPLEX performs better in matrix game II than it does in matrix game I, probably because QPLEX is more sensitive to the penalty of non-cooperation.
+Compared to other algorithms, DAVE can quickly converge to the optimal solution in all situations and exhibits robust performance, showing little variation as task difficulty increases.
+CW-QMIX can converge to the optimal joint solution in all cases except matrix game I with $k=7.5$.
+QPLEX performs better in matrix game II than in matrix game I, likely due to its sensitivity to the penalty of non-cooperation.
 In addition, as the task difficulty increases, both CW-QMIX and QPLEX show a significant drop in performance.
 Although QTRAN can converge to the optimal solution in matrix game I with $k=0$, it may require more interactive samples for further learning.
-The rest of the algorithms can only converge to the optimal joint action $(A, C)$ or the suboptimal joint action $(C, A)$ in matrix game II with $k=0$, but in the more difficult matrix game II can only converge to the joint action $(B, B)$.
+The remaining algorithms can converge to the optimal joint action $(A, C)$ or the suboptimal joint action $(C, A)$ in matrix game II with $k=0$, but in the more difficult matrix game II can only converge to the joint action $(B, B)$.
 In summary, DAVE can easily solve the above single-state matrix games and outperforms other IGM-based variants and the basic algorithm QMIX by a significant margin.